 Organizations can use the results of this study to design specific interventions aimed at reducing voluntary turnover.
 A primary implication is that, at the group level, job embeddedness is an important antecedent to eventual turnover.
 Beyond just affecting individual decision making, it also influences whether the social environment incites leaving.
 Of particular interest in the context of this research is a study by Allen (2006).
-He found that collective socialization tactics-where newcomers experience common learning experiences with a group or cohort-increase embeddedness in an organization.
+He found that collective socialization tactics-where newcomers experience common learning experiences with a group or cohort-increase embeddedness in the organization.
 Such socialization tactics provide a common message about the organization, roles, and appropriate responses.
-This common message may shape how groups of people interpret organizational events such as the loss of a respected coworker or a large number of coworkers simultaneously.
-In short, organizations could actively manage the content of collective socialization experiences as well as attend to influential individuals in social networks (Bartunek et al., 2008; Mossholder et al., 2005).
+This common message may shape how groups of people interpret organizational events like the loss of a respected coworker or a large number of coworkers simultaneously.
+In short, organizations could actively manage the content of collective socialization experiences as well as attend to influential individuals in the social network (Bartunek et al., 2008; Mossholder et al., 2005).

-Second, individual-level factors that increase individual job embeddedness should also be considered (Mitchell et al., 2001).
+Second, individual-level factors that increase IJE should also be considered (Mitchell et al., 2001).
 Prior research has identified a number of antecedents to on-the-job embeddedness.
-For example, personality variables such as conscientiousness, extraversion, and agreeableness have demonstrated a strong, positive relationship with on-the-job embeddedness (Giosan, Holtom, & Watson, 2005).
+For example, personality variables such as conscientiousness, extraversion, agreeableness have demonstrated a strong positive relationship with on-the-job embeddedness (Giosan, Holtom, & Watson, 2005).
 Thus, reducing voluntary turnover through selection is one clearly actionable approach (Barrick & Zimmerman, 2005).
 Further, both perceived supervisor support and perceived organizational support have been demonstrated to positively predict levels of on-the-job embeddedness (Giosan et al., 2005) and reduced voluntary turnover (Maertz, Griffeth, Campbell, & Allen, 2007).
-Other suggestions include developing schedules that fit employee needs (Holtom, Lee, & Tidd, 2002), providing creative benefit alternatives or cafeteria plans, tailoring benefits to meet individual needs and enhance work-life balance, allowing employees input into designing work environments, and providing incentives or perks based on tenure (Giosan et al., 2005).
+Other suggestions include developing schedules that fit employee needs (e.g., shift, schedule) (Holtom, Lee, & Tidd, 2002), providing creative benefit alternatives or cafeteria plans, tailoring benefits to meet individual needs and enhance work/life balance, allowing employees input in designing work environments, and providing incentives or perks based on tenure (Giosan et al., 2005).

-Off-the-job embeddedness can also be increased in a number of ways.
-For example, one firm was able to increase community embeddedness and subsequent retention by recruiting and hiring from communities close to their facilities and avoiding relocating employees whenever possible (Holtom et al., 2006).
-Similarly, another firm increased links in the community by supporting community service by employees (e.g., giving two days off per year for community service), allowing them to volunteer in local student programs as mentors, and encouraging professional involvement in communitybased professional organizations (Holtom et al., 2006).
-Finally, one organization augmented employee-perceived community-related sacrifice and subsequent retention by providing home-buying assistance (Holtom et al., 2006).
-In sum, there are many ways that organizations can systematically seek to reduce the rate of voluntary, avoidable turnover by enacting programs designed to increase job embeddedness at the meso and micro levels.
+There are also a number of ways that off-the-job embeddedness can be increased.
+As an example, one firm was able to increase community embeddedness and subsequent retention by recruiting and hiring from communities close to their facilities and avoiding relocating employees whenever possible (Holtom et al., 2006).
+Similarly, another firm increased links in the community by supporting community service by employees (e.g., 2 days off per year for community service), allowing them to volunteer in local student programs as mentors, and encouraging professional involvement in community-based professional organizations (Holtom, et al., 2006).
+Finally, one organization augmented community-related sacrifice and subsequent retention by providing home-buying assistance (Holtom et al., 2006).
+In sum, there are many ways that organizations might systematically seek to reduce the rate of voluntary, avoidable turnover by enacting programs designed to increase job embeddedness at the meso and micro levels.

-Job search behavior may also have managerial implications, and these are potentially more controversial.
-Specifically, managers could prohibit gossiping about people who are looking for other jobs, especially "on company time."
-Such a prohibition might inhibit the spread of contagious information, but bald attempts at concertive control may provoke reactance, ill-will, and even sabotage.
+There may also be managerial implications associated with job search behavior, although these implications are potentially more controversial.
+Specifically, managers could prohibit gossiping about people who are looking for other jobs, especially on "company time."
+This could potentially inhibit the spread of contagious information but such bald attempts at concertive control may provoke reactance, ill-will, and perhaps sabotage.
 Perhaps a more realistic alternative is for managers to track job embeddedness and turnover at the team level.
-Where embeddedness is low and/or turnover is high, they might actively try to raise embeddedness scores or reconstitute a group with some people who have high embeddedness.
+Where embeddedness is low and/or turnover is high, they might actively try to raise embeddedness scores or reconstitute the group with some people who have high embeddedness.
 Such changes might reduce the job search behaviors demonstrated by group members.

-Concluding Thoughts
+Concluding Thoughts: